Each week, Rolling Stone AU/NZ highlights our favourite New Zealand music from the past seven days.

 Jim Nothing – Grey Eyes, Grey Lynn

 Auckland’s Jim Nothing, aka James Sullivan, is back with his second album Grey Eyes, Grey Lynn, released via Melted Ice Cream (NZ) and Metitorio (Spain).
-This follow-up to his stellar 2022 debut In the Marigolds is packed with garage-pop treasures like the punchy “Raleigh Arena,” the dreamy “Easter at the RSC,” and the sun-soaked “Wildflowers.”
+The follow-up to his stellar 2022 debut In the Marigolds is packed with garage-pop treasures like the punchy “Raleigh Arena,” the dreamy “Easter at the RSC,” and the sun-soaked “Wildflowers.”
 It’s an album that feels both familiar and fresh, bound to attract a whole new crowd of listeners who dig Sullivan’s lo-fi, DIY charm.

 MACEY – “Midnight Lover”